 Housing Discrimination in Iowa

-- Refusing to provide certain mortgaging services or information
+- Refusing to provide certain financial services

 Additional Landlord Tenant Regulations in Iowa

 Fair Housing Guide – This handbook, published by the Iowa Civil Rights Commission, breaks down and applies all of the state’s civil rights laws that govern housing and the prevention of discrimination therein.
-This guide can be an excellent resource for tenants who are looking to contact either their local or state regulatory authority to report a perceived rights violation.

 Small Claims Court Primer – This digital resource can help both landlords and tenants quickly understand the limitations of Iowa’s small claims court system, as well as the best ways to go about filing a case.
-Because this resource is on the Iowa judiciary website, readers can also use it as a definitive source for understanding the appeals and judgement process.

 Legislative Guide to Landlord-Tenant Law – This guide effectively covers every dimension of landlord-tenant laws currently on the books in Iowa.
-Landlords, in particular, may find this guide useful because it cites every law that supports their conclusions and even includes some case law relating to disputes that established current precedents.